chesahkalu/azure_administrator/policy_compliance_with_tags.md

 - Each resource, resource group, and subscription can have a maximum of `50` tag name-value pairs.
 If you need to apply more tags than the maximum allowed number, use a JSON string for the tag value.

+- Tags can be applied from the scope of a `resource`, `resource group`, `subscription`, or `management group`.
+Tags can be used to categorize resources, track costs, and enforce policies.
+Tags can be used to group resources together, track costs, and enforce policies, by implementing Azure policies to resources based on their tags.

 ### Task 1: Tagging Resources for Clarity and Management